-Hill’s composition The Raven for large orchestra, chorus and electronic chorus was commissioned by the CSO for performances in March 2015.
+Hill’s composition The Raven for large orchestra, chorus and electronic chorus was commissioned by the Colorado Symphony for performances in March 2015.
 The Raven drew long standing ovations and excellent critical reviews and was nominated for the Pultzer and Grawemeyer Awards in music composition.
 The Raven was released in January 2018 by the Colorado Symphony on Naxos Records.
-William Hill’s newest work Three Wings for Orchestra with Soprano will open the Colorado Symphony’s 2018-19 Masterworks Series.
+William Hill’s newest work Three Wings for orchestra and soprano opened the Colorado Symphony’s 2018/19 Classics Series.

 The Grand Rapids Symphony with Music Director David Lockington opened its 2010 Classical Masters Series with William Hill's tone poem Aurora Borealis.
 The success of this led to an invitation to be guest composer and curator for the first concert of the Grand Rapids Symphony's highly successful new MusicNow Series in October 2013.
 Mr. Hill’s Percussion Concerto, was premiered by the Colorado Symphony Orchestra in May 2006 with Peter Oundjian conducting and the composer as soloist.